 - emails are just one of many marketing channels

-- there’s nothing wrong in not using using email lists for marketing as long as they are clean and validated
+- there’s nothing wrong in not using email lists for marketing as long as they are clean and validated

 - if emails were ever a golden bullet, they no longer are